Kurdistan Workers' Party insurgency: Massacres

 In August 2015, Amnesty International reported that Turkish government airstrikes killed eight residents and injured at least eight others – including a child – in an attack on the village of Zergele, in the Kandil Mountains in the Kurdistan Region of Iraq.

 On 21 January 2016, a report published by Amnesty International stated that more than 150 civilians had been killed in Cizre.
 According to Amnesty International, the curfews had been imposed in more than 19 different towns and districts, putting the lives of hundreds of thousands of people at risk.
 Additionally, the report stated that the government's disproportionate restrictions on movement and other arbitrary measures were resembling collective punishment, a war crime under the 1949 Geneva Conventions.

 In 2019, Turkish soldiers killed 11 Kurdish civilians, eight of them children in artillery attack.

-Human Rights Watch notes in 1992 that:
+Human Rights Watch noted in 1992 that: